hongbinye/Cognitive-Mirage-Hallucinations-in-LLMs/README.md

 Uncritical trust in LLMs can give rise to a phenomenon `Cognitive Mirage`, leading to misguided decision-making and a cascade of unintended consequences.
 To effectively control the risk of  `hallucinations`, we summarize recent progress in hallucination theories and solutions in this paper.
 We propose to organize relevant work by a comprehensive survey.

+###
+**[:bell: News! :bell: ]
+We have released a new survey paper:"[Cognitive Mirage: A Review of Hallucinations in Large Language Models](https://arxiv.org/abs/2309.06794)" based on this repository, with a perspective of Hallucinations in LLMs!
+We are looking forward to any comments or discussions on this topic :)**

+## 🕵️ Introduction

+As large language models continue to develop in the field of AI, text generation systems are susceptible to a worrisome phenomenon known as hallucination.
+In this study, we summarize recent compelling insights into hallucinations in LLMs.
+We present a novel taxonomy of hallucinations from various text generation tasks, thus provide theoretical insights, detection methods and improvement approaches.
+Based on this, future research directions are proposed.
+Our contribution are threefold: (1) We provide a detailed and complete taxonomy for hallucinations appearing in text generation tasks; (2) We provide theoretical analyses of hallucinations in LLMs and provide existing detection and improvement methods; (3) We propose several research directions that can be developed in the future.
+As hallucinations garner significant attention from the community, we will maintain updates on relevant research progress.